lammps/lammps/doc/src/fix_temp_integrate.rst

 Restrictions
 """"""""""""

-This fix requires that atoms store temperature and a heat flux as defined by the :doc:`atom_style sphere/temp <atom_style>` command.
+This fix requires that atoms store temperature and heat flow as defined by the :doc:`atom_style sphere/temp <atom_style>` command.

 Related commands